AppleDoc/picobrew-kegsmarts-api/PicoBrew KegSmarts API.md

 Values:

-* PID: The product ID for the KegSmarts, as reported PicoBrew's User->Settings->Equipment page.
+* PID: The product ID for the KegSmarts, as reported on PicoBrew's User->Settings->Equipment page.
 * Version: The firmware version currently installed.
 (1.0.6 is the most recent)

 Example: